-I am pleased to submit the annual report of the Social Services Appeal Board for the fiscal year ending March 31, 2018.
+I am pleased to submit the annual report of the Social Services Appeal Board for the fiscal year ending March 31, 2019.

 Section 26 of The Social Services Appeal Board Act states that within six months after the end of the government's fiscal year, the appeal board must provide the Minister with a report about the board's activities during that fiscal year.
-Within that report, the board has in the past provided sample decision letters in order to provide a reference to the types and range of decisions that are made by the board.
-We are pleased to report that a sample of our decision letters are now provided online, following strict confidentiality protocols at http://www.gov.mb.ca/fs/ssab/decisions/index.html.